CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 This is a quick guide to help you get started and is a step-by-step overview on how to connect CARTO to your data warehouse, explore your data, and create maps.

 The CARTO Workspace includes functionalities for registering and managing connections to your data warehouse(s).
-Additionally, for each organization we also provision resources from the CARTO Data Warehouse to ensure you can get going with our technology since the beginning.
+Additionally, for each organization we also provision resources from the CARTO Data Warehouse to ensure you can get going with our technology from the beginning.

 Once you have registered a connection to a data warehouse, you can start using your data with all components of the CARTO platform, such as running advanced spatial analysis with our Analytics Toolbox or creating stunning maps with Builder.